V-Sekai/world/00_basic_tooling.md

 To test and experience our virtual worlds, VR hardware is essential:

-- **VR Headsets**: Devices such as the Meta Quest, Beyond HMD, or Valve Index offer the means to view and interact with our virtual worlds.
+- **VR Headsets**: Devices such as the Meta Quest 2, Meta Quest 3, Beyond HMD, or Valve Index offer the means to view and interact with our virtual worlds.
 - **Controllers**: These devices facilitate user interaction with the virtual environment, providing a more intuitive interface than traditional input devices.
 - **Windows PCVR**: Placeholder for Windows PCVR.
 - **VR GPUs**: Graphics processing units for rendering VR content.
 They provide the computational power necessary to create immersive, realistic virtual environments.